kavitham71/Examples/README.md

 # Examples
 All Examples
 # *Selenium Webdriver:*
+   This Repository Contains Selenium basic Introduction and WebDriver Code Examples .
 # **What is mean by Selenium ?** <br/>

     Selenium is a free (open source) automated testing suite for web applications.